Haru-LCY/ACG-Project/README.md

 ## Core Components

 ### • Base (Basic)
-- Implement a path tracing algorithm that correctly handles diffuse and specular materials :white_check_mark:
+- Implement a path tracing algorithm that correctly handles diffuse and specular materials :white_check_mark: lcy

 ### • Scene Creation (Basic, +1pt for tidiness and attractiveness)
 - Build a custom scene with aesthetic considerations